Azure/azure-functions-templates/Functions.Templates/Templates-v2/QueueTrigger-Python/queue_trigger_template.md

-# Azure Functions: Event Hub Trigger in Python
+# Azure Functions: Queue Trigger in Python

-## Event Hub Trigger
+## Queue Trigger

-The Event Hub function trigger can be used to respond to an event sent to an event hub event stream.
-You must have read access to the underlying event hub to set up the trigger.
-When the function is triggered, the message passed to the function is typed as a string.
+The queue storage trigger runs a function as messages are added to Azure Queue storage.

 ## Using the Template

-Following is an example code snippet for Event Hub Trigger using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel) (currently in Preview).
+Following is an example code snippet for Queue Trigger using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel) (currently in Preview).

 ```python
 import logging